mlange-42/cdda-tools/README.md

 * `note`: Add Overmap notes by coordinates
 * `find`: Find Overmap terrain types (maybe later also monsters and items)

+The tools are built against the experimental version of Cataclysm DDA, so it may or may not work with stable releases.

 ## Installation

 ```shell